When configuring a geodata service, consider the following suggestions and tips:

 Geodata service allowed operations

 By default, the Query and Extract operations are enabled.
 With these operations, you can perform read-only actions such as extracting copies of data or performing queries from a published geodatabase.
-If you have ArcGIS for Desktop and an ArcGIS for Server Standard edition license, you can use the data extraction command in ArcMap to extract copies.
+If you have ArcGIS Desktop and an ArcGIS Server Standard edition license, you can use the data extraction command in ArcMap to extract copies.
 Replication, which exposes the ability to update the published geodatabase, is not enabled by default.
-You can enable replication on the Service Editor dialog box in ArcGIS for Desktop.
+You can enable replication on the Service Editor dialog box in ArcGIS Desktop.
 To perform queries, you must write code using the software development kit (SDK).

 When publishing geodata services for access over the Internet, you might want to enable HTTP authentication for security reasons.
 This requires clients to log in when attempting to access the service.

 Messages should be encrypted, since they will include login information.
 You can use an encrypted communication channel, such as HTTPS, to do this.

 Techniques for creating replicas from geodata services

 Several tools and options are available for creating replicas from geodata services.
 The most appropriate method depends on the situation.